natiabosto/dataninja-task/README.md

 # Task created for DataNinja hiring process

-This project has been created with create-react-app It's using Material-UI for table component and for jss styles React Context is used for global state management (for grid state fetch, by dispatching getGridData() action)
+This project has been created with create-react-app.
+It's using Material-UI for table component and for jss styles.
+React Context is used for global state management (for grid state fetch, by dispatching getGridData() action).

 ## Live demo:

 [dataninja.bostic.ge](https://dataninja.bostic.ge/)

-## To run the project locally, after cloning in editor, run:
+## To run the project locally, after cloning run:

 ### `yarn`
 ### `yarn start`

 ## My new experience from this project: